-Paul is Managing Director Global Sales at encompass and joined in May 2017.
+Paul is Managing Director at encompass, joining the company in May 2017.
 He has considerable experience in the business information space particularly with global banks and financial institutions.
 This includes roles at Dun & Bradstreet where he ran the European sales organisation covering thirteen countries, and was MD of their Benelux business.
 More recently he was CEO of RM, a compliance data supplier, and SVP for Europe and AsiaPac for Onesource and Head of FS globally.

 Paul has worked with a number of private equity companies who invested in the businesses he managed, including Union Square, OTPP and GTCR.

 Connect with Paul on LinkedIn.

 Founded in 2011 by entrepreneurs Roger Carson and Wayne Johnson, and operating from the UK, encompass is the creator of unique, innovative Know Your Customer (KYC) software for banking, finance, legal and accountancy that enable better, faster commercial decisions.
 The company is driven by the belief that the best decisions are made when people understand the full picture.

 want to turn regulatory compliance